Billionaire space race

-Prior to his death in 2018, Paul Allen was also a major player in the billionaire space race through the aerospace division of his firm Vulcan.
+Prior to his death in 2018, Paul Allen was also a major player in the billionaire space race through the aerospace division of his firm Vulcan and his financing of programs such as Scaled Composites Tier One.
 Allen sought to reduce the cost of launching payloads into orbit.

 Background

 The groundwork for the billionaire space race and private spaceflight was arguably laid by Peter Diamandis, an American entrepreneur.
 In the 1980s, he founded an American national student space society, the Students for the Exploration and Development of Space (SEDS).
 Later, Jeff Bezos became a chapter president of SEDS.
-In the 1990s, Diamandis, disappointed with the state of space development, decided to spur it on and spark the suborbital space tourism market, by initiating a prize, the X Prize.
-This led to Paul Allen becoming involved in the competition, creating the Scaled Composites Tier One platform of SpaceShipOne and White Knight One which won the Ansari X-Prize in the 2000s.
+In the 1990s, Diamandis, disappointed with the state of space development, spurred it on and sparked the suborbital space tourism market, by initiating a prize, the X Prize.
+This led to Paul Allen becoming involved in the competition, creating the Scaled Composites Tier One platform of SpaceShipOne and White Knight One which won the Ansari X-Prize in 2004.
 The technology of the winning entrant was then licensed by Richard Branson's Virgin Group as a basis to found Virgin Galactic.
 The base techniques of Tier One also form the basis for Stratolaunch Systems (formerly of Vulcan Aerospace).
-The billionaire space race shows the aims of billionaires extend beyond just fulfilling government contracts, with their own gilding of the space age, in extending capabilities and their own luster.
-Elon Musk has expressed excitement for a new space race.

-On July 11, 2021, Richard Branson and Virgin Galactic made a successful flight to space.

-On July 20, 2021, Jeff Bezos and Blue Origin also made a successful flight to space.

-In December 2021, a UK technology news platform, TechRound, released its list of the World's Top 10 Space Entrepreneurs.
-The results of a reader poll revealed that Sir Richard Branson beat his two closest rivals, Elon Musk and Jeff Bezos into second and third place respectively.
-Fellow space entrepreneurs Chris Newlands (4th) and Susmita Mohanty (5th) made up the top five.
+Elon Musk's SpaceX was established in 2002, last among the three main rivals.
+Speaking at Cape Canaveral Space Force Station and without reference to private spaceflight, Elon Musk expressed excitement for a new space race in 2018.

+Government programs have also fueled the billionaire space race.
+NASA programs such as the Commercial Crew Program (created in 2010, with grants mostly won by SpaceX and partially by Blue Origin) and the Artemis HLS program (awarded to SpaceX in 2021 and also to Blue Origin in 2023) have pushed the billionaires to compete against each other to be selected for those multi-billion dollar procurement programs.
+The competition has also resulted in court battles such as Blue Origin v.
+United States & SpaceX.
+Those government programs have provided critical funding for the new private space industry and its development.